olivia-tran/global_entry/readme.md

 _A [Two Hour Project](http://ma.rtijn.org/two-hour-projects/)_

-- Thank you Martijn for writing this, testing this code out to find appointments for my global entry application https://github.com/mvexel
+- Thank you Martijn for starting this, I revised and added a few things for my global entry application https://github.com/mvexel